Olive: Haven't you heard? I already did.

 - Happily Adopted: Olive's brother Chip, who is black, meaning it has never been much of a secret.
 The film makes fun of Oblivious Adoption when Chip remarks that "I'm adopted" and Dill, the dad, exclaims "What?!
 Who told you?!" in mock outrage as everybody else laughs.

 - Subverted with the Griffiths.
 At first they seem happy, in love and adorably flirty.
 Then we learn that their marriage is falling apart — they haven't slept with each other in ages and she's cheating enough to have caught chlamydia.

-- Head Butt Of Love: During Olive and Brandon's "sex scene."
-Although completely platonic considering one of them was gay.
+- Head Butt Of Love: A platonic one shows up during Olive and Brandon's "sex scene."

 - Hero of Another Story: Brandon.
 Who is apparently starring in a modern retelling of Huckleberry Finn with the subtext made text.

 - Holier Than Thou: Marianne, and by extension her religious group.

 - It's All About Me: Rhiannon has a tendency to be this, and Olive actually tries to call her out on it.Rhiannon: I had to hear from Jackie Rudetzky that you hooked up with some gay dude in a party!
 Do you have any idea how embarrassing that is?"